-Elongation of a tissue (i.e. muscle/ligament/tendon/joint capsule) past is normal physiological range of motion that may result in complete tissue tear or lead to microtrauma within the tissue.
+Sprains and strains are caused by the elongation of tissues such as muscles, ligaments, tendons, and joint capsules, beyond their normal physiological range of motion.
+This may result in complete tissue tear or to microtrauma within the tissue.

-Signs and symptoms will vary depending on the severity of the injury.
-These may include: pain, swelling, bruising, limited range of motion/weight bearing, and/or hearing or feeling a “pop” at the affected joint.
+Signs and symptoms will vary depending on the degree of injury.
+These may include pain, swelling, bruising, limited range of motion or weight bearing, and/or hearing or feeling a “pop” at the affected joint.

-Fatigue/ lack of muscular coordination, poor equipment and environmental conditions are the most common risk factors influencing these types of injuries.
+Fatigue, lack of muscular coordination, poor equipment and environmental conditions are the most common risk factors associated with this type of injury.

-Sport specific exercises, increasing joint proprioception, stability training and general conditioning can help mitigate the risk of these types of injury.
+Sport-specific exercizes, increasing joint proprioception[NW21] , stability training and overall physical conditioning can help mitigate the risk associated with this type of injury.

-The treatment offered may vary depending on the nature and severity of the injury.
-Photobiomodulation/laser therapy can help increase the rate of tissue repair and can help minimize the persistent effects of scar tissue accumulation maximise the potential of long term beneficial outcomes.
-Chiropractic care and acupuncture may also be implemented to minimize barriers to recovery such as surrounding tight and problematic musculature/ other tissues.
+Treatment may vary depending on the nature and severity of injury.
+Photobiomodulation/laser therapy can help increase the rate of tissue repair, minimize the persistent effects of scar tissue accumulation, and maximize the potential for long-term beneficial outcomes.
+Chiropractic care and acupuncture may also be implemented to minimize barriers to recovery, such as surrounding tight and problematic musculature/ other tissues[NW22] .

-Individuals tend to heal well from these types of injuries but localized instability can persist many months following injury.
-Maintenance care and rehabilitation protocols can help decrease the risk of re-injury can also minimize the risk of barriers to recovery (e.g. limited range of motion at surrounding joints/ altered gait following injury).
+People tend to heal well from this type of injury, but localized instability can persist many months afterwards.
+Maintenance care and rehabilitation protocols can help decrease the risk of re-injury and can also minimize the risk of barriers to recovery, such as limited range of motion at the surrounding joints, and altered gait.